Hlings/AsyFOD/README.md

 python train.py --img 640 --batch 12 --epochs 300 --data ./data/city_and_foggy8_3.yaml --cfg ./models/yolov5x.yaml --hyp ./data/hyp_aug/mm1.yaml --weights '' --name "test"
 ```

 The codes have been released but need further construction.
-If you are intersted in more details of the ablation studies, you can refer to the folder "train_files_for_abl".
+If you are interested in more details of the ablation studies, you can refer to the folder "train_files_for_abl".
 I have listed nearly every train.py in this folder.
 I hope you find them helpful.

 I will try my best to update :(.
 You can also check our previous work AcroFOD "https://github.com/Hlings/AcroFOD".